mrsinani/bu_kids_api/RAILWAY_DEPLOYMENT.md

 2. The [Railway CLI](https://docs.railway.app/develop/cli) installed (optional, for local development)
 3. Git installed on your machine

+## Deployment Options

+There are multiple ways to deploy this application to Railway:

+### Option 1: Deploy with Nixpacks (Recommended)

+1. Ensure your repository has these files:

+   - `ocr_api.py` - The Flask API application
+   - `requirements_railway.txt` - Python dependencies with headless OpenCV
+   - `nixpacks.toml` - System dependencies configuration
+   - `.railway.json` - Railway configuration

+2. Railway will automatically use Nixpacks to build your application.

+### Option 2: Deploy with Dockerfile

+1. Ensure your repository has the Dockerfile we've provided
+2. When creating a new project in Railway, select "Deploy from Dockerfile"

-## Deployment Steps
+## Step-by-Step Deployment

 ### 1. Prepare your repository

-Ensure your repository has the following files:
+Ensure your repository has the necessary files based on your chosen deployment option.

-- `ocr_api.py` - The Flask API application
-- `Procfile` - Tells Railway how to run your application
-- `runtime.txt` - Specifies the Python version
-- `requirements_railway.txt` - Lists all the dependencies
-- `apt.txt` - Lists system dependencies needed for OpenCV
-- `.railway.json` - Configuration file for Railway
-- All necessary model files in the expected directories

 ### 2. Deploy to Railway via GitHub